Additive Invariants of Open Petri Nets: Additive Invariants of Open Petri Nets

-\begin{lemma} Let $F \colon \openpetri\to \bn$ be a functor, and let $\mathcal{P}$ be an open Petri net.
-If $\Pa$ is transitionless, then $F(\mathcal{P})=0$. \end{lemma} \begin{proof} By Lemma~\ref{lem:generating-transitionless-petris}, any transitionless open Petri nets can be generated by the open Petri nets $\mu$, $\eta$, $\delta$, and $\epsilon$.
+\end{lemma} \begin{proof} By Lemma~\ref{lem:generating-transitionless-petris}, any transitionless open Petri nets can be generated by the open Petri nets $\mu$, $\eta$, $\delta$, and $\epsilon$.
 Therefore it is sufficient to show that $F$ is trivial on these open Petri nets.

 Since $F$ is functorial, $F(\id_S) = 0$ for all species set $S$.
 Thus, $\delta \cp \mu = \id_1$ implies that Since $F(\delta)$ and $F(\mu)$ are natural numbers, this implies that $F(\delta) = 0$ and $F(\mu) = 0$.